OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 zos push --network local
 ```

-This creates a `zos.local.json` file with all the information about your
+This command creates a `zos.local.json` file with all the information about your
 project in this specific network.
 You can read more about this file format
 in the [configuration files](configuration.md#zos-network-json) section.